Boris8800/Project-production/README.md

 ## Next steps (you will run on the VPS)
 1. Point DNS A records to **5.249.164.40** for: `@`, `www`, `api`, `driver`, `admin`.
 2. Copy `.env.production.example` to `.env.production` and replace secrets/passwords.
-3. Run: `sudo bash scripts/deploy-Project.sh`.
+3. Run: `sudo bash scripts/all.sh deploy`.

 The deploy script will also:
 - Install Docker + Docker Compose